+a) Results The Company publishes limited reviewed un-audited standalone financial results on a quarterly basis.

+b) Newspapers wherein The quarterly/half-yearly/annual financial results were published in Financial Express (English

+results normally editions) and Nawan Zamana (Punjabi edition).

+published

-a) Results The Company publishes limited reviewed un-audited standalone financial results on a quarterly basis. b) Newspapers wherein results normally published c) Any website, where displayed The above information can be accessed on the Company's website at the web-link https://phfleasing.com/UnAuditedFinResults.html d) Whether it also displays official news releases N.A. e) Presentations made to institutional investors or to the analysis N.A.
+c) Any website, where The above information can be accessed on the Company's website at the web-link

+displayed https://phfleasing.com/UnAuditedFinResults.html

+d) Whether it also displays N.A.

+official news releases

+e) Presentations made to N.A.

+institutional investors or

+to the analysis

+-